Moe Norman & Peter Fox

 Moe: People are a mystery to themselves and always will be.
 You are what you think you are.
 If you think you beat.
 You are.
 I believe you are not; you don’t.
 If you want to win but think you can’t, it is almost certain that you won’t.
 If you think you’ll lose, you’ve lost.

 Moe: Growth is where you find it.
 Success begins with a fellow will.
 It’s all in the state of mind.
 You’ve got to think high to rise.
 You’ve got to feel sure of yourself before you win a prize.
 The man who wins is the man who thinks he can.
 We’ve all got them in our club.
 They’ve got no business playing as good as they do.
 They’ve got no business winning as much as they do.
 But, they do, because they think they can.

 Moe: The only way you’re going to play golf up to your true potential is by playing subconscious golf.
 I just can’t believe why the mind is not being used more in life.

 Q: One of the last time we talked you spoke about four or five things you felt you needed and knowledge was the top one.
 What are the other things on your list you think people need to understand?

 Moe: Sure.
 How to get along with yourself.
 Stop being afraid of yourself.
 Don’t say I’ve got to do anything in life.
 There’s nothing in this world you’ve got to do.
 You don’t have to go to bed at night.
 You don’t have to go out that door tonight.
 But, I want to.

-Moe: Everybody whose got a hundred dollars in their pocket, what are they thinking?
-Hope it don’t go to 99.
+Moe: Everybody who’s got a hundred dollars in their pocket, what are they thinking?
+Hope it doesn’t go to 99.
 What’s a smart person thinking?
 102, 104, 106, how to make it more.
-Winners look up, losers look down.
+Winners look up; losers look down.